Southeastern University: Forum at SEU

 Held annually on the university's Lakeland campus, the Forum at SEU provides actionable leadership training to the students.

 SEU Chapel

-SEU Chapel are christian services, notable for the worship movement SEU Worship which is the worship expression of the studens.
+SEU Chapel are Christian services.
+SEU Worship is the worship expression of the students.

 Athletics

 The Southeastern athletic teams are called the Fire.
 The school's mascot is known as Scorch.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) since the 2009–10 academic year.
 The Fire previously competed as a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of both the Division II and Division I levels.
 The Fire previously competed as an NAIA Independent within the Association of Independent Institutions (AII) during the 2008–09 school year.

 Southeastern competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis, track & field and wrestling; while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include cheerleading.